Easy lentil noodle salad with lemon-mustard dressing

 Fry the tofu and cut other ingredients

-- Meanwhile, heat the pan with sunflower oil, cut the tofu into pieces, and fry in the pan.
+- Meanwhile, heat the pan with rapeseed oil, cut the tofu into pieces, and fry in the pan.
 Season to taste with salt and pepper and a little cumin.

 - Drain the pickled tomatoes and cut them into small pieces.
 Also chop the beefsteak tomatoes, the pepper, and the olives, chop the basil, and put everything together in the bowl.